Skip to main content

 Access to other memory regions

 You can grant an unprivileged task access to additional memory regions.
 For example, a task may need to write LCD data to a framebuffer in RAM, but a device driver is deemed inefficient for this purpose.
-Access permissions are fully configurable in regards to read access, write access and code execution.
+Access permissions are fully configurable in regard to read access, write access and code execution.

 Access to OS objects